-- cash; - other receivables; and
+- · cash and cash equivalents; and - other receivables.

 (Amounts expressed in thousands of Canadian dollars, except where indicated)

 Financial assets at FVTPL

 Financial assets at FVTPL include financial assets held for trading, financial assets designated upon initial recognition at FVTPL, or financial assets mandatorily required to be measured at fair value i.e. fail the SPPI test.
 Derivatives are classified as held for trading unless they are designated as effective hedging instruments.
 Financial assets at FVTPL are carried in the statement of financial position at fair value with net changes in fair value recognized in profit or loss.
 An embedded derivative will often make a financial asset fail the SPPI test thereby requiring the instrument to be measured at FVTPL in its entirety.
 There are no assets carried at FVTPL.